JanieAbutu/ECE_Deepfake_Detection/Final Project/README.md

     - Early stopping
     - Checkpoint saving best model

-5. EVALUATION METRICS
+## 5. EVALUATION METRICS
 The following were computed on the test set:
-    - Accuracy: overall correctness
+    - **Accuracy:** overall correctness
-    - Precision: how often fake predictions are correct
+    - **Precision:** how often fake predictions are correct
-    - Recall: how many fakes we successfully detect
+    - **Recall:** how many fakes we successfully detect
-    - F1 Score: harmonic balance of precision and recall
+    - **F1 Score:** harmonic balance of precision and recall
-    - AUROC: how well the model separates real from fake across thresholds
+    - **AUROC:** how well the model separates real from fake across thresholds
-    - Confusion Matrix: shows the counts of true/false positives and negatives
+    - **Confusion Matrix:** shows the counts of true/false positives and negatives
-    - Classfication Report: A detailed summary of precision, recall, F1-score, and support for each class.
+    - **Classfication Report:** A detailed summary of precision, recall, F1-score, and support for each class.
-    - ROC Curve Visualization: shows how the true positive rate varies against the false positive rate.
+    - **ROC Curve Visualization:** shows how the true positive rate varies against the false positive rate.

-6. FINAL RESULTS
+## 6. FINAL RESULTS

         | Metric     | Value   |
         |------------|--------|